 - FAQs for When My Dog Has a Bump on Her Private Area

 Usually, it'll be nothing to worry about; however, this could be something more dangerous, and thus you must know how to recognize the type of growth that it is.
 Once you notice that your dog licks genitals more than usual, investigate the reason and take the animal for examination if need be.
 Only the vet can make the right diagnosis after testing and determine if the bumps are benign or malignant tumors.

 14 Types of Bumps in Dogs

-Luckily, the benign bumps in dogs are more frequent than malignant ones, and they are not complicated to treat in most cases.
+Luckily, benign bumps in dogs are more frequent than malignant ones, and they are not complicated to treat in most cases.
 Once the cancerous growth occurs, the outcome of the condition will primarily depend on the speed of the owner's response.
 You can have a better idea by looking at dog bump pictures below, but bring the dog to the vet anyway.

-Pyoderma is a purulent skin disease in dogs caused by bacteria that multiply in vulva and penis area.
+Pyoderma is a purulent skin disease in dogs caused by bacteria that multiply in the vulva and penis area.
 Another reason for this is skin friction during movement, particularly in overweight dogs.
 When the animal rubs two surfaces of the skin against each other continually, it will become moist and, consequently, inflamed.